 Authored by: Michael Boeseman

-What if I told you pharmaceutical scientist just invented a magic pill that offered health benefits that could help people with life threatening illness like Cancer, Epilepsy, PTSD, Depression and Anxiety, with little to no negative side effect?
+What if I told you pharmaceutical scientists just invented a magic pill that offered a miracle cure?
+This pill could help people with life threatening illness with nearly no side effect.

-It must be magic, right?
-Now what if I told you the government declared that magic pill as a schedule one drug and simply possessing it will have you arrested, fishy right?
+Now what if I told you the government declared that magic pill as an illegal drug?
+And simply possessing it would have you arrested?
+Why would this be the case?

-Why could it be that a magic pill with little to no negative side effects, that could help people with life threatening illnesses be deemed illegal?
-What if the magic pill wasn’t actually magic or even a pill, what if it was a natural plant, what if it was Marijuana?
+What if the magic pill wasn’t actually magic or even a pill, what if it was a natural plant?
+What if it was marijuana?

-In addition, although White Americans and Black Americans use marijuana at about the same rate, Black Americans are four times more likely to be arrested for marijuana.
-Which raised the question, what was President Roosevelt really trying to protect, the people or the status quo of discrimination against Black Americans and other minorities?
-Or was it maybe because Big Pharma would lose money and the Government was unsure on how to tax it?
+White and Black Americans use marijuana at about the same rate.
+Black Americans however are four times more likely to be arrested for it.
+This raises the question, what was President Roosevelt really trying to protect?

-For generations we as a society have been taught to believe the negative stigma and attitudes that revolves around marijuana with phrases like “the devils lettuce” and “stoner”.
-I remember when I was a kid my mom would tell me that if my friends ever offered me weed then they weren’t true friends because they didn’t care about me.
+For generations society has been taught to believe negative stigmas and attitudes revolving around marijuana.
+I remember when I was a kid my mom would tell me that if my friends ever offered me weed, then they weren’t true friends.

-Another generational taught attitude is trusting your doctor and what they prescribe you, which translates in, “ trust Big Pharma”.
+Another generational taught attitude is trusting your doctor and what they prescribe you.
+In realty this is “trust Big Pharma”.
 Countless pill are being over prescribed to patients everyday and they are taking them without question.
 Pills that have nasty side effects that can often be worse than the reason they were taking them in the first place.

-I’m sure many would agree when I say marijuana has been responsible for a lot of good laughs.
-But I think there is also a valuable lesson to be learned by it.
+I’m sure people will agree when I say marijuana does more good than harm.
+And I think there is a valuable lesson in all of this.
 We as individuals often times give into stigmas or attitudes created by society.

-As a result, we do not question “norms”, and we blindly subscribe to false notions whether it be the negative connotation around marijuana, or our countries history of discrimination.
-With 11 states now legalizing recreational and 33 medical, the legalization process has taught me that although there is power in numbers, change will not be made unless you allow yourself to think and believe as an individual.
+As a result, we do not question “norms”, and we blindly subscribe to false notions.
+Whether it be the negative connotation around marijuana, or our countries history of discrimination.

 For more from Michael Check out his social media: